Industry Standards Created and Implemented by Curb Creations, Inc.

 Coloring

 Integral, (base color) should be mixed thoroughly into the concrete.
 The base color should always be measured to produce consistent color batches.
 No colored sealants, paints or slurry coats should be used to just “cover up” the gray concrete.
 Only a well-known company, that documents all the steps in the manufacturing process to ensure the pigment will be the most consistent in quality and color, should be used.
-The base color should be complimentary in color to the surrounding aesthetics and be natural in appearance.
+The base color should be complimentary in color to surrounding aesthetics and be natural in appearance.

-Stamping and Texturing
+Accent Coloring, Stamping and Texturing

 Professional Tie-Ins